-With around 92,000 students, more than 180 degree programmes at bachelor's, master's, diploma and doctoral or PhD level and more than 40 university continuing education and training programmes, the University of Vienna is the largest and most diverse educational institution in Austria.
-49 directorates of studies are responsible for planning and organising the range of courses and examinations, introducing measures for quality assurance in teaching, fulfilling tasks related to the organisation of studies and study law, and providing information and advice for students (in cooperation with the Austrian National Union of Students and the counselling services of the University).
+With around 89,000 students, more than 178 degree programmes at bachelor's, master's, diploma and doctoral or PhD level and 38 university continuing education and training programmes, the University of Vienna is the largest and most diverse educational institution in Austria.
+The directorates of studies are responsible for planning and organising the range of courses and examinations, introducing measures for quality assurance in teaching, fulfilling tasks related to the organisation of studies and study law, and providing information and advice to students (in cooperation with the Austrian National Union of Students and the counselling services of the University).